TCLamnidis/BareBonesBash/README.md

 contents of a file to the screen.
 Lets try this with our newly downloaded file.

-If you're anything like Thiseas, who gets triggered at slow computer things, and you can't be arsed to type out the whole file name - try typing a couple of characters then press the "tab" key on your keyboard.
+If you're anything like Thiseas, who gets triggered at slow computer things, and prefer to have the computer do the work for you - try typing a couple of characters then press the "TAB" key on your keyboard.

 ```bash
 cat ERR2020601.fastq.gz